JamesFrancisLuke/uni/en/pages/meetings.md

 - Adding new data as its published.
 - Show meta-data such as p/e market capitalization, industry sector,
 - zooming and panning to chart.

+## 02 July 2020

+Attendance: Luciano James, James Williams, Bob via Skype

+Next meeting: Thursday at 14:30

+Topics discussed

+- NASDAQ 3,300 companies.
+- NYSE 2,800 companies.
+- QT Python
+- 10 th September 2020 Thesis Deadline

+Progress

+(LJ)

+- Corresponded with authors of data.
+- Selecting a specific match to view - country + match selection.

+(JW)

+- A script to qcquire key stats for stock tickers - meta-data.
+- Zooming and panning to line chart with dyanmic axes.

+To Do

+(LJ)

+- CC Bob on all email correspondence.
+- Add dropdown list of matches by team names and dates.
+- User option: Filtering based on type of event - use focus + context style rendering - focus is in color - context is in greyscale.

+(JW)

+- Build a GUI for searching and filtering based on meta-data.

+## 09 July 2020

+Attendance: Luciano James, James Williams, Bob via Skype

+Next meeting: Thursday at 14:30

+Topics discussed

+- James was ill.
+- Vis resources document.

+Progress

+(LJ)

+- Events appear on different sides of the pitch.
+- User option: choose a type of event.
+- Project plan writing.

+(JW)

+- Search UI for meta-data.
+- Focusing on document due to illness.

+To Do

+(LJ)

+- User Option: Choosing a focus team.
+- Searching for a match.
+- Start developing a glyph for events.
+- View of matched using team logos.

+(JW)

+- Continuing search UI.

+(Both)

+- Submit project plan document.